renovatebot/renovate/readme.md

 The script will need a GitHub Personal Access Token with "repo" permissions.
 You can find instructions for generating it here: https://help.github.com/articles/creating-an-access-token-for-command-line-use/

 This token needs to be configured via file, environment variable, or CLI.
 See [docs/configuration.md](docs/configuration.md) for details.
+The simplest way is to expose it as `GITHUB_TOKEN`.

 ## Usage (CLI)